Your oral health is a window to your overall well-being.

 Cavities occur when acids generated by oral bacteria damage tooth enamel, causing teeth to become hollow.

 Cavities can be avoided with consistent use of fluoride toothpaste, brushing, and flossing.
-Cutting down on sugar-rich foods and drinks is also essential.
-Regular dental checkups prevent further damage through early diagnosis and treatment.
+Cutting down on sugary foods and drinks is also essential.
+Routine dental visits prevent further damage through early diagnosis and treatment.

 Gum Disease and Periodontal Health